iscaas/AFOSR-HAR-2021-2025/OD-VIRAT/README.md

 sbatch --mem=30G --time=40:00:00 --gres=gpu:1 --nodes=1 eval.sh config
 ```
 The rest of the arugments are same except ```eval.sh```, taking ```config``` (containing model evaluation configurations) as an input argument.
 The ```eval.sh``` evaluate the model using the configurations given in the input configuration file (i.e., evaluation protocols, path to test data, and the evaluation metrics.)
+For example, to evaluate the pre-trained Deformable Detr (two-stage refinement variant) on the test set of OD-VIRAT Tiny dataset, run the following command:
 <!--
 To evaluate pre-trained Video-FocalNets on your dataset: